DreadSpaghetti/DnDCheatsheetTemplates/Classes/Bard/Bard Subclasses/Glamour Subclass (XGTE)/Glamour Subclass Features Drag'n'Drop.md

 ```
 ```
 ### Mantle of Majesty
 At 6th level, you gain the ability to cloak yourself in a fey magic that makes others want to serve you.
-As a bonus action, you cast Command, without expending a spell slot, and you take on an appearance of unearthly beauty for 1 minute or until your concentration ends (as if you were concentrating on a spell).
-During this time, you can cast Command as a bonus action on each of your turns, without expending a spell slot.
+As a bonus action, you cast *command*, without expending a spell slot, and you take on an appearance of unearthly beauty for 1 minute or until your concentration ends (as if you were concentrating on a spell).
+During this time, you can cast *command* as a bonus action on each of your turns, without expending a spell slot.

-Any creature charmed by you automatically fails its saving throw against the Command you cast with this feature.
+Any creature charmed by you automatically fails its saving throw against the *command* you cast with this feature.

 Once you use this feature, you can’t use it again until you finish a long rest.
 ```